laurakond/Artly/README.md

 **Dropdown menu component**

-- The dropdown menu component is utilised to allow the users access CRUD functionality throughout the website.
+- The dropdown menu component is utilised to allow the users to access CRUD functionality throughout the website.
 It is used for Artwork, Bid and Profile features:

   - Artwork edit/delete